remjx/coindrop/README.md

 ## Contributions 🙋‍♂️🙋‍♀️

-Ideas, new features, and bug fixes are welcome!
+Ideas, new features, and bug fixes are welcome.

 Start a discussion [**TODO: Insert discussions page**] or create a pull request with any changes you would like.